Learn a Card a Day!

 - Blockage of creative thought due to avarice, or excessive devotion to material things.

 Thank you for your interest, comments, and supportive donations.
-Your generosity blesses you as a little goes a long way.
+Your generosity blesses you as a little goes a long way and keeps the advertisers off of our blog.
 May you live long and prosper.